 The results showed all of the children performed better on both tests after exercising.
 In the computer game, those with ADHD also were better able to slow down after making an error to avoid repeat mistakes – a particular challenge for those with the ADHD.

-Pontifex said the findings support calls for more physical activity during the school day.”
+Pontifex said the findings support calls for more physical activity during the school day.”research.msu.edu

 Related Article: 15 Behavior Strategies for Children with Autism

-We also know that exercise leads to improved self-esteem, health, and has been shown to help decrease anxiety and depression.
-So teaching good exercise habits early can lead to a lifetime of benefits for all children, not just those with ADHD and Autism Spectrum Disorders.
+Research shows that exercise leads to improved self-esteem and health.
+Physical activity has also been shown to help decrease anxiety and depression.
+So teaching good exercise habits early can lead to a lifetime of benefits.

 Stretch to Warm Up